franckmartin3d/teremChallenge/README.md

 ./node_modules/.bin/cypress open

-Once Cypress is open run the test under the AutomationPractice Folder
+Once Cypress is open select "Run All Specs"

 To Run in Command line
 from cypresseTest folder